 7) Military personnel often got creative with their clothes.
 Below pictured is a creative design on a bomber jacket.

-8) Pictured is the female service dress worn by the Women’s Army Corps(WAC).
+8) The below picture depicts the Women’s Army Corps(WAC) wearing the female service dress.
 The women are wearing the Olive Drab 33 shade.
 The women’s military fashion during World War II went through many changes.

 9) Who isn’t familiar with the famed combat boots?
 Modern combat boots were introduced by the U.S. Army during World War II and were a part of the M-1943 Uniform Ensemble.
 They were officially called ‘Boots, Combat Service’.

 10) Summer uniforms for the male officers were made out of cotton khaki and were similar to those of enlisted men.
 The only difference being that the shirt had shoulder straps added in.
 Pictured is Audie Murphy, an American soldier, wearing the U.S. Army summer service khaki uniform.

 11) The winter military uniform was nicknamed ‘greens’ due to the coat being a combination of olive drab shades.
 The military personnel often paired up their coat with a trouser with a contrasting pale taupe.
 This led the uniform combination to be nicknamed as ‘pinks and greens’.
 Below pictured are WW II U.S. Airforce officers wearing ‘pinks and greens’.

 12) The Type A-2 leather flight jacket or the ‘jacket, pilots'(summer)’ is an American military flight jacket that was a popular military fashion piece during World War II.

 13) Beppo Schmid, a Luftwaffe intelligence officer is wearing a leather trench coat.

 14) Air Chief Marshal Keith Park helped secure victory in the Battle of Britain and the Battle of Malta.
 Here he is wearing a flight suit.